DATA PROTECTION ACT 1998 &GDPR ACT 2018

 (6) accounts and financial records (subject to similar conditions as advertising).

 Normally if we are going to hold information on you for any purpose other than handling the booking, such as later marketing, we need to obtain your consent.
-The Act does not specify what form this consent has to be in, it may be an informal, spoken ‘yes’, but we should give you enough information for you to make an informed decision (e.g., what personal information we intend to hold and why).
+The Act does not specify what form this consent has to be in, it may be informal, written or spoken, but we should give you enough information for you to make an informed decision (e.g., what personal information we intend to hold and why).
 We must keep all consents on record.
 Oakover Guest House has a Guest Registration Form/Data Protection/GDPR consent form that all guest are asked to sign on arrival.

 Data Protection 1998: